nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * **Can be empty**  means you can specify the prefix but not pass a value.<br>eg. passing `r/` is valid.
 * **Cannot be empty** means you have to specify a value when you specify the prefix.<br>eg. passing `c/` is invalid.
+* All input fields should not contain other input prefixes. eg. passing in `What is c/?` as a `QUESTION` to `q/QUESTION` is not supported.

 ## Features